 8.2.1 Project Phases

-The hull and deck structures should be designed for loadings that occur during all project phases including construction, transportation, installation, and in place phases, including operations (see 5.6.3)
+The hull and deck structures should be designed for loadings that occur during all project phases including construction, Loadout, transportation, installation, and in place phases, including operations.

 8.2.2 Damage Conditions

 The structural design should consider the possibility of accidental events (see 5.4 and 8.3.).
 Accidental events include, but are not limited to collisions, dropped objects, fire, explosion, or flooding.
 Special cases associated with mechanical devices, such as riser tensioners, shall be evaluated for maximum stroke conditions.
 Generally these devices do not have stress conditions proportional to wave height and therefore an overload can occur with waves marginally greater than the selected design wave.